Do you resent your husband after baby? Are you wondering how to get over it?

 That’s two of the seven deadly sins right there.

 It’s normal.
 The job of a mother is infinitely more difficult than that of a father.
+After the birth of both of my children, I hated my husband.
+I was frequently annoyed with my husband after baby.

 We go through pregnancy, recovery, breastfeeding, seemingly never-ending night wakings, a baby (and toddler) who’s super attached to you and always much worse when you’re around, and a forever changed body.
 And all of that can make us a little envious, and a little loathsome.
 The good news?
 The hatred that you’re feeling will go away.
 Eventually.